SebLuck/SebLuck/README.md

 <h1 align="center">Hello 👋, my name is Sebastien Luckhoo</h1>
-<h3 align="center">I am a graduate in Computer Science from Middlesex University in Mauritius.
+<h3 align="center">I am a graduate Computer Science from Middlesex University in Mauritius.
+Throughout my academic years, I have become passionate about programming.
 I like to work with Python, Java, and JavaScript.</h3>